Hearts of Palm Salad features hearts of palm, creamy avocado, and sweet-tart pink grapefruit. Delicious, healthy, easy, and elegant!

 - Cut avocado in half, working around the pit.
 Slice the half without the pit into cubes, then scoop out of the avocado skin and add to the bowl with the grapefruit and hearts of palm.
 Then remove the pit from the second side, cut into cubes, and add to bowl.

-- Add olive oil, Sunny Paris seasoning, salt, and pepper.
+- Add olive oil, celery seed, salt, and pepper.
 Stir gently.

 - Taste, and add more grapefruit juice from the small bowl if you’d like.
 I generally add another 1-2 tablespoons of juice, but it depends how juicy your grapefruit sections in the bowl were already.